 1. Bought a watch

 Instead of checking my phone 10,000 times a day for the time, I bought a wrist watch.
 This means I don’t look at my phone much at all these days.

 Just like I insist on screen limits with my sons, I’ve given myself ‘phone time’ for things like social media and checking the news.
 This happens when my toddler has his day sleep and my preschooler also indulges in some screen time.

 3. Out of sight, out of mind

-Just like the toys I’ve confiscated from my boys when they won’t share or the sharp scissors, I’ve started putting my phone up high and out of reach when we’re at home.
+Just like the toys I’ve confiscated from my boys when they won’t share, I’ve started putting my phone up high and out of reach when we’re at home.
 This way I can hear it if it rings, but I’m not tempted to just look at it whenever.

 I’m also just more mindful all round with how I use it and why.
 I don’t pull it out in waiting rooms anymore, for instance, just because I’m bored or while on the couch watching my kids play.

 If I was more tech-y I would also turn off all social media notifications, but I’m not.
 I’m finding these simple changes are enough for me now, but if I fall off the phone wagon and find myself back to my old bad habits, then that will be the next step.